Having a 125-gallon fish tank is presumably the next level of fishkeeping, and, boy, can it be rewarding.

 Generally, you can choose 3 types of aquarium lights:

-Throughout my years of setting up tank after tank, I’ve found that fluorescent lights can be a pretty good choice for any type of aquarium.
+Throughout my years of setting up tank after tank, I’ve found that fluorescent aquarium lights can be a pretty good choice for any tank setup.

-The full-spectrum bulbs are novice-friendly as they’re suitable for plants, corals, and fish alike.
+The full-spectrum bulbs are novice-friendly and suitable for plants, corals, and fish alike.

 The pros here are quite obvious, I think – in general, the tubes are easy to find, I could say cheap, and there are a variety of formats.